5425 Public Safety Officer

 Education: A high school diploma or the equivalent is required.

-Experience: At least two years of experience is required in positions involving safety and security operations, parking and traffic control, fire prevention or related fields, such as hotel security, airport gate security, department store security, private security firm, parking garage attendants, military police experience (copy of DD214 required).
+Experience: With a high school diploma, at least two years of experience is required in positions involving safety and security operations, parking and traffic control, fire prevention or related fields, such as hotel security, airport gate security, department store security, private security firm, parking garage attendants, military police experience (copy of DD214 required).
+With an Associate’s degree in Criminology or Criminal Justice, one year of experience as described above is required; with a Bachelor’s degree in Criminology or Criminal Justice, no experience is required.

 Skills: Good oral and written communication skills are required.
 Excellent interpersonal skills are required.
 Requires the ability to work without constant supervision and within a framework of specific guidelines.
 Must have a knowledge of methods and procedures related to public safety activities, including patrol, crime prevention, criminal investigation, and traffic control.
 Must have the ability to react quickly and appropriately to emergencies and threatening situations, make accurate observations and remember details of situations and individual, and correctly interpret and apply policies, laws, rules, ordinances, and regulations to individual circumstances.
 Must learn to operate the full range of department emergency vehicles, develop knowledge of campus buildings and geography, and work effectively as a team member and individual.